adokter/vol2bird/INSTALL.MacOSX.md

 mdfind -name libhdf5.a  (static)
 # for OSX 10.10.5 using Macports the location is /opt/local/lib/

 ./configure --prefix=${RADAR_ROOT_DIR}/opt/hlhdf --with-hdf5=/opt/local/include/,/opt/local/lib

+# Edit the file def.mk in the root directory of the hlhdf package, and change the LDSHARED variable from -bundle into -dynamiclib

 # compile hlhdf5 in the local directory
 make